Entering gifts of securities (stocks) into LGL

 This article is intended to help you enter a proper gift value for a gift of securities (stock) your organization receives.

-Important note: Little Green Light acknowledges and understands that many legal and accounting professionals say it is not advisable to place the value of the stock gift into the acknowledgment letter.
-The only information advised to include are the date of the gift, the stock name, and the number of shares.
-The below guidance is intended to help organizations properly calculate the value of a stock gift for internal record-keeping purposes only (e.g., calculating a pledge balance properly).
+Important note: Little Green Light acknowledges that many legal and accounting professionals do not advise placing the value of a stock gift into the acknowledgment letter.
+The only information they advise including are the date of the gift, the stock name, and the number of shares.
+The guidance below is intended to help organizations properly calculate the value of a stock gift for internal record-keeping purposes only (e.g., calculating a pledge balance properly).

 Background

 Most often an organization has an established relationship with a financial institution, or stock broker, which receives the shares transferred from the donor to the organization.
-This is an essential part of the transaction because the donor will only receive full tax benefit of donating securities when they can transfer ownership of the stock to the nonprofit organization.
-If your organization is telling donors to sell the stock first and send you the cash they receive, two scenarios are likely: a) your organization is receiving less money than the donor really wants to give you and b) your organization may appear unsophisticated and naive, which will not inspire confidence in donors.
+This is an essential part of the transaction because the donor will only receive the full tax benefit of donating securities when they can transfer ownership of the stock to the nonprofit organization.
+If your organization is telling donors to sell the stock first and send you the cash they receive, two scenarios are likely: a) your organization is receiving less money than the donor really wants to give you, and b) your organization may appear unsophisticated and naive, which will not inspire donors' confidence.

 Two main types of securities